Canibus: C of Tranquility (2010)

-A track entitled "Spring Training" was released by Joe Budden two days after "Lyrical Law VS Joey Cupcakes" containing lines directed towards Canibus.
-To many, the track appears to be a response.
-This is untrue however, as the track was recorded prior to having a conflict with Canibus.
-As of June 2011, an official response from either Royce or Budden (aside from brief messages on Twitter) has yet to surface.

 Canibus vs Dizaster (2012)

 Canibus completed his first rap battle for King of the Dot on June 9, 2012.
-Canibus participated in the first two rounds and controversially resorted to pulling out a notepad to read his bars during the third round, after admitting defeat and wishing to recite what he said were "30 pages of rhymes" that he had failed to memorize.
+Canibus participated in the first two rounds before pulling out a notepad to read his bars during the third round, after admitting defeat and wishing to recite what he said were "30 pages of rhymes" that he had failed to memorize.
 The battle was part of King of the Dot's Fresh Coast division in L.A.

-An open letter, originally thought to have been written by Canibus on Tumblr, explaining his performance about the battle surfaced online, though it was later debunked by his manager as fake, saying that Canibus will make an official statement when the time is right.
+A fake open letter, attributed to Canibus appeared on Tumblr, though it was later debunked by his manager.
 Canibus later released an official statement on his Facebook page.
 About the battle itself, Canibus commented that "Sometimes people need laughter and entertainment at the expense of others embarrassment but hip hop means so much to me I don't care."

-Military career
+Army service

 In 2002, Canibus signed up for the United States Army.
 In a 2005 interview, Canibus stated "I enlisted because I wanted to get away from the music...
 I wanted to do something that gave me a separate definition from what I had done all through my teens and twenties.
 I was 28 when I enlisted."
 In 2004, he was caught smoking cannabis and was subsequently discharged.